mph-/lcapy/doc/netlists.rst

    `kname Np Nm k`

-   `kname Np Nm k u0` Here `u0` is the initial speed.
+   `kname Np Nm k f0` Here `f0` is the initial force.
 If this is specified then the circuit is solved as an initial value problem.

 - Mechanical mass:

    `mname Np Nm m`

-   `mname Np Nm m f0` Here `f0` is the initial force.
+   `mname Np Nm m u0` Here `u0` is the initial velocity.
 If this is specified then the circuit is solved as an initial value problem.

 - Mechanical damper:

-   `rname Np Nm r`
+   `rname Np Nm r` Here `r` is the friction coefficient.

 - Reluctance: